kerimamansaryyev/library_ms/README.md

 - [Ivan Agaba](https://github.com/agabaivan)
 - [James Balimunsi](https://github.com/jamesbali)

+## Use default credentials for login
+Username: Kerim  Password: hello

 # Structure and architecture
 - In this project we used the DDD (Domain Driven Design) software design as for a whole architecture.